microsoftgraph/microsoft-graph-docs-contrib/concepts/permissions-overview.md

 # Overview of Microsoft Graph permissions

-Before the Microsoft identity platform can authorize your app to access data through Microsoft Graph, the app must be granted the permissions it needs.
-Microsoft Graph exposes granular permissions that help you control the access that apps have to Microsoft Graph resources, like users, groups, and mail.
+Before the Microsoft identity platform can authorize your app to access data in the Microsoft cloud, the app must be granted the privileges that it needs.
+Similarly, before the Microsoft identity platform can authorize your app to access data through Microsoft Graph, the app must be granted the privileges that it needs.

+One way to grant an app the privileges it needs to access and work with your data through Microsoft Graph is by assigning it *Microsoft Graph permissions*.

 This article introduces Microsoft Graph permissions and provides guidance for using the permissions.
 To see the full list of permissions that Microsoft Graph exposes, see the [Microsoft Graph permissions reference](permissions-reference.md).